Notes on Snap‑and‑Chat

 Suppose that the finality gap bound is blocks.
 Having already defined , the necessary consensus rule is attractively simple:

-Note that Safety Mode will be exited automatically as soon as the finalization point catches up to within blocks (if it does without an intentional rollback).
+Note that Stalled Mode will be exited automatically as soon as the finalization point catches up to within blocks (if it does without an intentional rollback).
 Typically, after recovery from whatever was causing the finalization stall, the validators will be able to obtain consensus on the same chain as , and so there will be no rollback (or at least not a long one) of .

 An earlier iteration of this idea required the finalization information to be included in block headers.
 This is not necessary when we assume that full nodes have access to the BFT chain and can obtain arbitrary BFT blocks.
-This also sidesteps any need to relax the rule in order to bound the size of block headers. block producers are still incentivised to make the relevant BFT blocks available, because without them the above consensus rule cannot be checked, and so their blocks would not be accepted.
+This also sidesteps any need to relax the rule in order to bound the size of block headers. block producers are still incentivized to make the relevant BFT blocks available, because without them the above consensus rule cannot be checked, and so their blocks would not be accepted.

 There is, however, a potential denial-of-service attack by claiming the existence of a BFT block that is very far ahead of the actual BFT chain tip.
 This attack is not very serious as long as nodes limit the number of BFT blocks they will attempt to obtain in parallel before having checked validator signatures.